LeBezout/liquibase-ext-dbms-checker/README.md

   * _liquibase.change.Change implementations are the objects created from database change log files_
   * **Non adapté pour rajouter des contrôles**
 * ChangeLogParser
-  * _iquibase.parser.ChangeLogParser implementations allow you to read database changelog files written in different formats._
+  * _liquibase.parser.ChangeLogParser implementations allow you to read database changelog files written in different formats._
   * **Non adapté pour rajouter des contrôles**
 * ChangeLogSerializer
   * _liquibase.serializer.ChangeLogSerializer implementation are used by the generateChangeLog command and other functions that need to convert a DatabaseChangeLog object into a state that can be saved to disk_